 In this study, we test hypotheses related to controls of NEE on multiple timescales at an Eastern Amazon rain forest.
-Specifically, we sought to answer the following questions: (1) what were the effects of exogenous meteorology upon NEE across hourly to yearly timescales?
-(2) What is the seasonal effect of canopy phenology upon NEE?
-Is phenology synchronized with wet/dry seasonality?
+Specifically, we sought to answer the following questions: (1) how accurately can NEE be modeled using the mean response to meteorological forcing throughout the entire updated 7.5-year eddy flux record?
+(2) What is the seasonal effect upon GEP of canopy phenology?
+Is phenology itself synchronized with wet/dry seasonality?
 (3) Major basin-wide droughts occurred in 1998 before eddy flux measurements began, and were reported again in 2005 and 2010 (Zeng et al., 2008; Philips et al., 2009; Lewis et al., 2011; Doughty et al., 2015) during the span of measurements.
-Did any of these basin-wide droughts affect the TNF in particular?
-What was the impact of drought upon interannual variability and the decadal trend in NEE?
-Furthermore, which NEE component, GEP or RE, was perturbed most by

-81 drought?
-Overall, we statistically partitioned the multiple influences on NEE across timescales from hours to an entire decade of

-82 eddy flux and forest inventory measurements.
+Can we infer from meteorology, biometric data, and the NEE-model residuals which basin-wide droughts impacted this particular region?
+Which NEE component, GEP or R, was perturbed most?
+Overall, we statistically partitioned the multiple influences on NEE across timescales from hours to an entire decade of eddy flux and forest inventory measurements.

-83 2 Methods
+2 Methods

-84 2.1 Site Description
+2.1 Site Description

-85 The Tapajós National Forest (TNF) is located to the southeast of the convergence of the Tapajós and Amazon Rivers in 86 Pará, Brazil.
-The forest site is on the dry end of the spectrum of evergreen tropical forests, receiving 1918 mm of annual rainfall 87 and experiencing a 5 month long dry season from July 15 to December 14, defined by average monthly precipitation of less than 88 100 mm (Hutyra et al., 2007).
-Temperature and humidity average 25 °C and 85% respectively (Rice et al., 2004).
-The forest has 89 a closed canopy with a height of roughly 40 m (Stark et al., 2012), emergent trees up to 55 m (Rice et al., 2004).
-The forest has 90 fast turnover rates with much of the population consisting of small-diameter trees (Pyle et al., 2008), but many larger trunks, an 91 uneven age distribution, many epiphytes, and emergent trees; the forest may be considered primary or "old growth" (Goulden et 92 al., 2004).
-Soils are predominantly nutrient-poor clay oxisols with some sandy utisols (Rice et al., 2004), both of which have low 93 organic content and cation exchange capacity.
-The forest terrain is 75 m upland on a plateau adjacent to the nearby Tapajós 94 River, and a deep water table accessed by roots sometimes more than 12 meters deep (Hutyra et al., 2007).
-The flux tower that 95 provided flux and meteorological data is located near km 67 of the Santarém-Cuiabá highway.
-The tower and site are designated 96 by site ID "BR-Sa1" in the FLUXNET data system, but are herein referred to simply as "km67".
+The Tapajós National Forest is located to the southeast of the convergence of the Tapajós and Amazon Rivers in Pará, Brazil.
+The forest site is on the dry end of the spectrum of evergreen tropical forests, receiving 1918 mm of annual rainfall and experiencing a 5 month long dry season (Hutyra et al., 2007).
+The forest has a closed canopy with a height of roughly 40 m (Stark et al., 2012), emergent trees up to 55 m (Rice et al., 2004), fast turnover rates with much of the population consisting of small-diameter trees (Pyle et al., 2008).
+The flux tower that provided flux and meteorological data is located at km 67 of the Santarém-Cuiabá highway.
+The tower and site are designated by site ID "BR-Sa1" in the FLUXNET data system, but are herein referred to simply as "km67".

-97 2.2 Eddy Covariance Measurements
+2.2 Eddy Covariance Measurements

-Hourly fluxes of NEE were calculated using the sum of hourly turbulent eddy fluxes plus the hourly change in heightweighted average CO2 concentration in the canopy air column.
+Hourly fluxes of NEE were calculated using the sum of hourly turbulent eddy fluxes plus the hourly change in height-weighted average CO_2 concentration in the canopy air column.
 Our measurements covered two contiguous periods: one from January 2002 to January 2006 (period 1) and another from July 2008 to December 2011 (period 2).
 The tower fell in January 2006 when a tree snapped a supporting guy-wire.
 Measurements resumed in July of 2008 when the tower was rebuilt and equipment repaired.
 Measurements ceased again in 2012 when electrical failures damaged measurement and calibration systems.
 Some data collection has resumed since 2015, although gaps in this data were much larger than those in periods 1 and 2, precluding calculating annual carbon balance after 2011.